-Colds and Flu are a common occurrence for children and adults alike, 6 per year is average until around 7-8 yrs old when the immune system matures.
+Colds and Flu are a common occurrence for children and adults alike, 6 per year is average until around 7-8 yrs old when children’s immune systems mature.

 Prevention involves strengthening your child’s immune system and you can do this by: